victorlga/functional-etl/README.md

 - [x] Document all functions using the **docstring format**.  **MADE WITH GROK**
 - [x] Produce an additional output with **average revenue and taxes paid**, grouped by **month and year**.
 - [x] Generate **comprehensive test files** for all **pure functions**.

+## Step-by-step development guide
+To learn how to build from scratch the Functional-ETL project follow [this guide](how-to-build-functional-etl.pdf).

 ## How to run